1985

 850206A 6th February: German TV (ARD) ‘Musik Szene 85’ incl.

-- interview with BW (St. Tropéz, France, October 1984)
+- interview with BW (St. Tropez, France, between October 8. -11.1984)

 + footage from ‘Video Rewind’

-850209A 9th & 10th February: US TV (MTV) ‘The Mick Jagger’-weekend, with eleven
+850209A 9th & 10th February: US TV (MTV) ‘The Mick Jagger-Weekend', with eleven

 different features.

-850223A 23rd February: German radio (SFB II) ‘S-F-Beat’, Berlin.
+850223A 23rd February: German radio (SFB II) ‘S-F-Beat’, "Mick Jagger - He's The Boss".

-- interview with MJ by Ted Baxter (Paris 1/85)
+- interview with MJ by Ted Baxter (aka Wolfgang Doebeling) (Paris, January)

-850225A 25th February: French radio (Europe 1) ‘Rock A L’Oeil’.
+850225A 25th February: French radio (Europe 2) ‘Rock A L’Oeil’, incl.

 - interview with MJ